gameswu/nya_doc/en-us/Function.md

 The command is used to display the AstrBot system command list.
 The information contained in this list is **outdated** and for reference only.

+> /helps

+The command is used to display the list of all commands, including system commands and plugin commands.
+The information contained in this list is **up-to-date**.
+It is strongly recommended to use this command to view available commands.

 ### /info

 > /info <font color="Blue">[page]</font> <font color="Blue">[language]</font>